-A Fortune Global 500 oil and gas company supplying the world with high-quality energy products needed a solution for tracking the full lifecycle of their lubricants from factory to point of sale.
-They also wanted a way to engage with last mile resellers and get more directly involved with the sales effort.
+A Fortune Global 500 oil and gas company supplying the world with high-quality energy products needed a solution for tracking the full lifecycle of their lubricants from the factory to point of sale.
+They also wanted a way to engage with last-mile resellers and get more directly involved with the sales effort.
 Namely, it was clear that the client needed to interact with mechanics in the shops and garages where recommendations to vehicle owners took place.
-The lubricant products were integrated with our connected goods platform to benefit from real-time life cycle tracking and end user insight tools that ultimately help increase sales.
+The lubricant products were integrated with our connected goods platform to benefit from real-time life cycle tracking and end-user insight tools that ultimately help increase sales.

 The client chose to launch the project in Southeast Asia, one of several regions where Scantrust has a local presence.
 The first step required cooperation with the client’s bottle cap supplier in China for printing serialized QR codes directly under the lubricant bottle caps.
-The printer used high speed cameras to read the codes, record them, and then load them into our system, inline, for association and activation.
+The printer used high-speed cameras to read the codes, record them, and then load them into our system, inline, for association and activation.
 We provided the necessary software for the integration, ensuring that each cap was correctly bound to its online identity and with minimal impact on the printing process.
-Once the unique codes were activated, they were moved to the client filling facility where they were paired with bottles of lubricant and prepared for shipment.
-Visits were made to repair shops toward recruiting mechanics prior to the program launch.
-Mobile phone credit was offered as an on-the spot incentive to register, giving the effort a head start with a roster of mechanics ready to earn rewards with the Scantrust developed app as soon as the program went live.
-Data from the scans, recorded as “sell-outs”, were used by our data science team to create automated, real-time inventory reports, resolving the challenge of efficiently planning for re-stocking activities by calculating against sell-in data for each repair shop.
+Once the unique codes were activated, they were moved to the client filling facility, where they were paired with lubricant bottles and prepared for shipment.
+Visits were made to repair shops toward recruiting mechanics before the program launch.
+Mobile phone credit was offered as an on-the-spot loyalty program incentive to register, giving the effort a head start with a roster of mechanics ready to earn rewards with the Scantrust-developed app as soon as the program went live.
+Data from the scans, recorded as “sell-outs,” were used by our data science team to create automated, real-time inventory reports, resolving the challenge of efficiently planning for re-stocking activities by calculating against sell-in data for each repair shop.

 We’re currently seeing rising participation rates in the active region for this program – up to 50%.
 That result generates interest in a similar program for other regions and justifies the resources put into this one. — Paul Kanwar, Director of Loyalty Programs, Scantrust

-The program target for registrations was quickly met and we confirmed both interest in the reward program as well as willingness to learn more about the products.
+The program target for registrations was quickly met, and we confirmed both interests in the reward program as well as willingness to learn more about the products.
 Most importantly, the mechanics were willing to recommend our client’s product as their preferred lubricant.
 Participation rates continued to grow after the bottles went on sale.
-By April 2020, we saw participation increase up to 50% indicating strong potential for supporting similar programs in other regions.
-The Scantrust solution provided our client with a direct, resilient communication channel connecting them to garage mechanics that included incentivization for learning about and recommending their products.
+By April 2020, we saw participation increase up to 50%, indicating strong potential for supporting similar programs in other regions.
+The Scantrust solution provided our clients with a direct, resilient communication channel connecting them to garage mechanics that included incentivization for learning about and recommending their products.
 We delivered a way to track the product distribution story, even up to the point of sale, and created visibility into on-shelf inventories.
-Through the continued nurturing of these channels, data, and the insights about last mile resellers, this program will continue functioning as a way to grow the retail business.
-The loyalty program is currently running in two Southeast Asian countries with other markets in the region showing interest.
-Complex distribution lines and the inability to reach purchasing decision influencers are challenges that are cross regional, yet working with our client, we demonstrated that a new approach can turn a pain point into revenue.
+Through the continued nurturing of these channels, data, and insights about last mile resellers, this program will continue functioning as a way to grow the retail business.
+The loyalty program is currently running in two Southeast Asian countries, with other regional markets showing interest.
+Complex distribution lines and the inability to reach purchasing decision influencers are cross-regional challenges, yet working with our client, we demonstrated that a new approach could turn a pain point into revenue.